-Mixpanel vs Amplitude: Which One You Should Use TODAY?
+Mixpanel vs Amplitude: Which One Should You Use?

 Mixpanel and Amplitude: two of the most well-known and powerful product analytics tools out in the market.
-These two analytics tools are constantly competing and compared to each other by the product teams, trying to determine which one is the best in terms of features, cost, and efficiency.
+These two tools are constantly competing, both against each other and against other analytics tools like Google Analytics, as companies try to determine which one is the best tool in terms of features, cost, and efficiency.

 They both are excellent tools that track, collect, and analyze data about your website, giving you insight into different product usage metrics and product success metrics.
 However, they have some fundamental differences that separate them from each other.

 While Mixpanel offers various basic dashboard templates and sends data externally to analyze, Amplitude offers customizable dashboards and analyzes data via internal data integrations.

 Another main difference is how they track data.
 Even though both Mixpanel and Amplitude are event-based products, meaning they track events rather than pageview data, Amplitude can be programmed to track page views and website load.

 Therefore, before further discussing which one is better than the other, we need to first talk about their metrics, features, integrations, etc.In this article, we’ll compare Mixpanel’s and Amplitude’s strengths and weaknesses and try to choose which SaaS analytics tool will create the best value for you and your business.